cham11ng/sagarchamling.com/content/blogs/tech/how-i-setup-my-website/index.md

 In this step-by-step guide, I'll walk you through the process of setting up your personal blog site using Hugo, a popular static site generator written in Go, and the PaperMod theme.

 Along with that, I'll also show you how I configured my domain and hosting for this site.
-By the end of this tutorial, you'll have your blog up and running and ready to share your thoughts with the world.
+If you are following then by the end of this tutorial, you'll have your blog up and running and ready to share your thoughts with the world.

 ---

 ## Step 0: Identify Purpose

 I opted for a static website generator because I wanted a website that's incredibly easy to maintain and configure.
 Additionally, it had to be fast and secure.
-My primary goal is to have a personal site where I can centralize all my writing content and showcase my work, all in one place.
+My primary goal is to have a personal site where I can centralize all my contents and showcase my work, all in one place.
 I had straightforward requirements, which led me to choose a static site generator.

 ## Step 1: Static Site Generator with `hugo`

-Comparing Gatsby vs Hugo, JS vs Go, "Generated websites are super fast" vs "Lightning fast".
-According to my personal website idea, it doesn't require a dynamic contents or any user interactions which is purely based on static architecture.
-I selected hugo over Gatsby.
+Comparing `Gatsby` vs `Hugo`, "Generated websites are super fast" vs **"Lightning fast"**.
+According to my personal website idea, it doesn't require a dynamic contents or any user interactions, which is purely based on static architecture.
+I selected **`Hugo`** over Gatsby.

 ### Install Go, Hugo